Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 ![image](/assets/images/nonlinear_histogram.png?raw=true){: .center-image }

-The histogram of the linear model on linear data looks approximately Normal (aka Gaussian) while the 2nd shows a clear skew.
+The histogram of the linear model on linear data looks approximately Normal (aka Gaussian) while the 2nd shows a skew.
 But is there a more quantitative method to test for Normality?
 Absolutely.

 ```
 from scipy.stats import normaltest